 Cover photo: College Administration Building.

-Back cover photos clockwise from top left: students in front of Ruby Pope Drumm Health Sciences Library; student study group on the campus lawn; students in front of the classroom building; students relaxing in the Treehouse Café.
+Back cover photos clockwise from top left: students in front of the Administration Building; student study group on the campus lawn; students in front of the classroom building; students relaxing in the Treehouse Café.

 Table of Contents